ClimateImpactLab/dscim-facts-epa/README.md

 ### Docker

+Once you have reached step 3 of section 1.2 in the FACTS quickstart, you are done with the quickstart.
 If you are using a docker, you will need to additionally mount the `dscim-facts-epa` directory by modifying the command in the facts quickstart to:

 ```bash
 docker run -it --volume=$HOME/facts:/opt/facts --volume=$HOME/dscim-facts-epa:/opt/dscim-facts-epa -w /opt/dscim-facts-epa/scripts/facts.runs facts